nashville-software-school/client-side-mastery/book-1-setup/README.md

 Github is the primary site that software developers throughout the world use to store their code, and share it with other developers.
 Visit the [sign up page](https://github.com/join) and create your own, free account.

-### AWS Free Tier account

-You will be learning how to use several services provided on the [Amazon Web Services](https://portal.aws.amazon.com/gp/aws/developer/registration/index.html) platform.
-The free tier provides you with one year of all the resources you will need to deploy your finished products to a custom domain name for future employers to see.

 ### Jobtrack

 Create an account at [Jobtrack](https://jobtrack.io/) so that you can keep track of contacts you make throughout the next 6 months.
 In about 4.5 months, you will also use this to track jobs that you've applied to, and other information about interviews, hiring managers, etc.